mhurne/dropwizard-jclouds/dropwizard-jclouds-blobstore/README.md

-Currently, it includes a [Managed](http://dropwizard.io/manual/core.html#managed-objects) [BlobStoreContext](https://jclouds.apache.org/reference/javadoc/1.8.x/org/jclouds/blobstore/BlobStoreContext.html) and an associated [configuration factory](http://dropwizard.io/manual/core.html#configuration) interface.
+Currently, it includes a [Managed](http://dropwizard.io/manual/core.html#managed-objects) [BlobStoreContext](https://jclouds.apache.org/reference/javadoc/1.8.x/org/jclouds/blobstore/BlobStoreContext.html) and an associated [configuration factory](http://dropwizard.io/manual/core.html#configuration) interface and a [health check](http://dropwizard.io/manual/core.html#health-checks).
 In most cases you won't want to use this library directly.
 Instead, you'll use it as a transitive dependency of one or more of the other dropwizard-jclouds-* libraries.

 # Usage